ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 Each input file must begin with a line containing either "2" or "3", giving the number of rows (or columns) in each block of the puzzle.
 Thus, "2" indicates a 4x4 puzzle (2 rows and columns in each block), and "3" indicates a 9x9 puzzle (3 rows and columns in each block).

 Each line after the first must then be a string whose length is the number of cells in the puzzle.
-Thus, if the value on the first line is *b*, the number of rows/columns in the puzzle will be *b*<sup>2</sup>, and the length of each string will be (*b*<sup>2</sup>)<sup>2</sup> = *b*<sup>4</sup> (16 for a 4x4 puzzle or 81 for a 9x9 puzzle).
-This string should contain the values in the puzzle cells, read left-to-right from to to bottom, using '.' to denote an empty cell.
+Thus, if the value on the first line is *b*, the number of rows/columns in the puzzle will be *b*<sup>2</sup>, and the length of each input line (after the first) will be (*b*<sup>2</sup>)<sup>2</sup> = *b*<sup>4</sup> (16 for a 4x4 puzzle or 81 for a 9x9 puzzle).
+This string should contain the values in the puzzle cells, read left-to-right from top to bottom, using '.' to denote an empty cell.
 For example, the puzzle shown in the first figure above would be encoded by the following line:

 `...81.....2........1.9..7...7..25.934.2............5...975.....563.....4......68.`

 ## 2. Starting the Assignment

 Create a GitHub repository using the link provided on the Canvas assignment page.
 This repository contains part of the code that you will need, including the entire user interface.
+It also contains a unit test project, **Ksu.Cis300.Sudoku.Tests**, that you can use to test most of your code.

 ## 3. User Interface